kalgon/jpa-records/README.md

 The biggest problem for JPA providers seems to be that records do not have a default constructor.
 If JPA providers could add some flexibility in how objects are instantiated/initialized, records could easily be supported.
-Supporting initialization through non-default constructors could also be beneficial for Object-Oriented Design: entities could have a single constructor and fields could be made final.
+Supporting initialization through non-default constructors could also be beneficial for Object-Oriented Design: entities could have a single constructor and fields could be made final (JPA could even infer that `@Column.updatable = false` for final fields).
+Some inspiration could be found from JSON-B which allows non-default constructors to be used (see `@JsonbCreator`).

+Another track to keep an eye on is the (potential) new [serialization mechanism](https://cr.openjdk.java.net/~briangoetz/amber/serialization.html) which would allow better/easier state extraction and object creation from that state.